-Spring International Language Center, Fayetteville (SI)
+Spring International Language Center, Fayetteville (SILC)

 University of Arkansas - Fayetteville [Fayetteville, Arkansas]